 According to a recent survey, 93% of physicians wish they had help ensuring patients with multiple chronic conditions were adhering to their care plans.
 Physicians want to provide the best care to all their patients, but, in an era where we are consistently asked to ‘do more with less’, new initiatives and good intentions can easily fall through the cracks.

-Patient Skepticism and Engagement – While there is initial evidence that a single 20-minute call can make a difference for patients dealing with chronic diseases, patients accustomed to traditional in-office care might not yet understand or see the value in telehealth communications.
+While there is initial evidence that a single 20-minute call can make a difference for patients dealing with chronic diseases, patients accustomed to traditional in-office care might not yet understand or see the value in telehealth communications.
 They might think that the care they are receiving is “good enough” or that, given their medical issues, there is no potential for a higher quality of life.
-Additionally, patients have their own lives and schedules and don’t always want to commit to spending 20-minutes every month with a healthcare provider.
+Additionally, patients have their own schedules and don’t always want to commit to spending 20-minutes every month with a healthcare provider.